nielsbaloe/vertxui/README.md

 		assertTrue(a.tag().equals("H1"));
 	}

 If you really need the DOM (for whatever reason), that's possible too (but absolutely not advisable because it's slower).
 Vertxui then first compiles to javascript and then runs your java test inside a real representative headless 100%-java browser.
 You decide when and which javascript tests are run, so you are absolutely free to mix java and javascript execution in your test.
 Do not add a constructor, because that will be run in junit and in the browser ;) .
+Use runJS and registerJS as follows:

 	public class WithDom extends TestDOM {

 		@GwtIncompatible
 		@Test
-		public void aJunitTest() throws Exception {
+		public void youtJUnitTest() throws Exception {
 			System.out.println("This is java");
 			runJS(3); // run '3'
+			...
 		}

 		@Override